rwnobrega/komm/README.rst

 For library reference, please check the project's `documentation page at Read the Docs <http://komm.readthedocs.io/>`_.

 This software is still under development.
+Contributions are very welcome!

 Installation
 ------------